How to buy a House With a Small Deposit

 While they can be a great solution if you can guarantee you’ll have the money to pay back the full amount plus (generally high) interest, short-term loans can be a bad solution if you’re not a high earner – so think carefully.

 Ultimately, there are a few ways to get around the generally high property deposit mortgages on the market today.
-Consider each of the ideas on the list above and see what works for you.
+The best thing to do is work out your finances, and then consider each of the ideas above to see what works for you.